Name: Seydou Keita

 Weight: 77 kg

 Seydou Keita became FC Barcelona’s first signing of the 2007/2008 season.
-The Mali player arrived from Seville to strengthen the azulgrana centre of midfield.
+The Mali international arrived from Seville to strengthen the centre of the Barça midfield.

 2008/09 Champions League